United Nations Population Fund

 Addressing Technology-Facilitated GBV (TFGBV):

-UNFPA has been leading work on addressing TFGBV since 2021 with publication of Making All Spaces Safe: Technology-facilitated GBV and have now launched the Making All Spaces Safe global programme (2024–2027), with the support of Global Affairs Canada, to tackle this issue.
+UNFPA has been leading work on addressing TFGBV since 2021 with publication of Making All Spaces Safe: Technology-facilitated GBV and launched the Making All Spaces Safe global programme (2024–2027), with the support of Global Affairs Canada, to tackle this issue.
 This initiative focuses on addressing TFGBV through comprehensive, survivor-centred programming.
-It integrates digital literacy into prevention and response mechanisms, advocates for rights-based law reform, and promotes safety-by-design standards to mitigate harm.
+It works to improve frontline, multi-sectoral response to TFGBV, integrates digital literacy into prevention programming, advocates for rights-based law reform, and promotes safety-by-design standards in technology design in order to mitigate harm.
 The programme is being implemented globally, with a focus on Kenya and Benin, to address the evolving nature of GBV in digital spaces.
-UNFPA are also leading the Safety Showcase: Re-imagining Gender in Technology with the support the United Kingdom to highlight tech products, policies and features that represent gender at the centre of design and deployment.
+UNFPA are also leading the Safety Showcase: Re-imagining Gender in Technology with the support of the United Kingdom to highlight tech products, policies and features that prioritise safety, security and privacy at the heart of design and deployment.

 Global Initiatives and Partnerships: